lguadal/Batemangradients_coucals/README.md

 -   [`Table1_WB_I.pdf`](https://github.com/lguadal/Batemangradients_coucals/blob/main/tables/Table1_WB_OppSel.pdf) Estimates Opportunity for Selection in White-browed coucals.
 -   [`Table1_WB_Is.pdf`](https://github.com/lguadal/Batemangradients_coucals/blob/main/tables/Table1_WB_OppSexSel.pdf) Estimates Opportunity for Sexual Selection in White-browed coucals.

-[**`tables/estimatediff/`**](https://github.com/lguadal/Batemangradients_coucals/tree/main/tables/estimatediff) outputs of estimated differences in slopes and opportunities for selection in both coucal species.
+[**`tables/estimatediff/`**](https://github.com/lguadal/Batemangradients_coucals/tree/main/tables/estimatediff) outputs of estimated differences in slopes and selection opportunities in both coucal species.

 ### Datasets description:
 - For each provided data set, we include details on the variables presented.
 Each row the associated information of an individual bird.
 - Standardized values of mating and reproductive success are generated directly through the analysis in the Rmarkdown scripts.